Rosemary Garlic Potatoes

 Side Dish that Everyone Loves!

 A side dish that everyone loves!
-These garlic and rosemary potatoes are perfectly crunchy on the outside with a soft and velvety inside.
+These garlic and rosemary potatoes are perfectly crunchy on the outside with a soft and velvety inside, similar to scalloped potatoes.

 You’ll love these potatoes, alongside our Asian green beans as a side dish for holidays like Thanksgiving or Christmas but they’re also simple enough to put together for an easy weeknight dinner to serve alongside a roasted lemon rosemary chicken.

 The best part — these potatoes require no par-boiling or complicated steps.
 Just a handful of simple ingredients and a sheet pan.